What is a personal loan?

 How much can I borrow?

-With our personal loans you can borrow between £1,000 and £30,000 over one to five years - and pay it back in monthly payments.
+With our personal loans you can borrow between £1,000 and £40,000 for nectar members, over one to seven years - and pay it back in monthly payments.

 When deciding how much you’d like to borrow, you’ll also want to think about how you plan to use the loan.
 If you’re buying a new car, have you thought about extra costs such as insurance, tax or maintenance costs?
 They can all add up.

 Once you’ve worked out how much you’ll need, you’ll need to figure out if you can afford the monthly repayments.
 You can use our loan calculator to estimate how much the payments could be.

 If you already have a loan with us, and need a bit extra you can apply to top up your loan.
 Your new loan must not exceed £40,000 if you are a Nectar member, or £25,000 if you are not, and the total of your borrowings cannot exceed £40,000.